wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 a global transaction table, which stores active transactions and their read and write sets.
 The second is a lock table, which stores read and write locks taken on data items.
 Two lock modes are needed: Read lock are taken on reading or pre-writing a data item; Write locks are taken for items in the write set before the transaction attepmts to commit.
 Read and write locks are incompatible with each other.
-For both lock modes, a list of current lock holders must be available to perform FOCC.
+For both modes, a list of current lock holders must be available to perform FOCC.

+Although using locks to implement OCC seems nonsense, as the major advantage of OCC over 2PL is increased parallelism by allowing transactions to execute read phases in parallel, the proposed implementation eliminates some disadvantages of naive 2PL.
+For example, the duration that write locks are held is greatly reduced, because write locks are only acquired during validation and write phases, which are expected to be short.
+In contrast, a write lock must be taken in 2PL when a transaction pre-writes a data item during the read phase, as pre-writes are not buffered, and the uncommitted value must be prohibited from being read by other transactions to ensure recoverability.